PubInv/PubInv/ideas/Project #9: Human Waste Sanitation Through Themal Depolymerization.md

+Note: These are my loose notes, this has not been edited for public consumption.

 I would like to understand what happens when you subject human waste to pressure cooking.
 My supposition is that it turns into oil.

 Can we use this to build a machine that will do this efficiently?